frontenddogma/css-optimization-basics/manuscript/overview.md

 There’s nothing wrong, either, with not doing work that is automated.

-(There’s much wrong with not doing the work that we haven’t yet automated, however.)
+(There’s much wrong with not doing needed work that we haven’t yet automated, however.)

 Code should be understandable, and for that it’s useful when code is consistent and simple.